 Therefore, intrinsic motivation is considered more powerful and more durable compared to extrinsic motivation.

 It is almost certain that there’s no human being that hasn’t experienced intrinsic motivation, no matter the type it is.

 If you think about all those activities that you do just because you feel personal satisfaction, then it is intrinsic motivation.

-Here we list some common examples of intrinsic motivation:
+Here we list 8 examples of intrinsic motivation:

 - Organizing a charity event because you like helping people, not because it might have any benefit on you personally.

 - Doing housework chores because you find these activities internally rewarding, and you enjoy the clean space rather than trying to make your family happy.

 - Doing exercises because you feel inspired and energized, not because you expect to lose weight and make your partner happy.